-A facelift is a popular surgical procedure to improve visible signs of aging in the face and neck.
-Many patients in their 50's are looking for a second lease on life and want to look as youthful as they feel.
-These techniques make that possible.
+A facelift is a popular surgical procedure for our northern Virginia patients to improve visible signs of aging in the face and neck.
+Many patients in their 50s are looking for a second lease on life and want to look as youthful as they feel.
+A facelift with a qualified, experienced plastic surgeon can make that possible.

 There are two primary types of facelift procedures, which are sometimes combined for the best results.
 A specialty of Dr. Hess, these delicate procedures combine a sense of artistry with a deep understanding of facial anatomy.

 A mid-face lift is focused on the midsection of the face below the eye, the cheeks, the lower lids and folds around the nose.
 The results are some of the most striking of any facial surgery, delivering a complete rejuvenation of the face and a younger, more vibrant appearance without looking overdone.

 A full facelift is one of the most involved facial surgeries, addressing jowling and redefining the angle of the jaw, neck and cheeks.
 As we age, the face naturally loses some of its underlying structure, and gravity naturally pulls the skin downward.